 Add Encryption Configuration Settings to MarkLogic Server

 To add encryption configuration settings to MarkLogic Server, follow these steps in the MarkLogic Server Admin Interface:

 - 1. Click Clusters in the left navigation bar. - 2.
 Click the Keystore tab.
-This screen appears:
+The Keystore page appears: